mayaanne/foundations/week-1/command-line-primer.md

 Follow this [useful guide](https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html) to try it out.
 Don't be put off by the "learn python" reference.
 Notice the difference between windows, Linux and mac.

 ## Explore a little more
 Have a look for some learning resources: Videos, tutorials, Google.
-Try key words like 'Terminal', 'Basic' and 'cheatsheet' Have you got the learning competencies?
+Try key words like 'Terminal', 'Command Line Basic' and 'cheatsheet'.
+Have you achieved the learning competencies?

 ## Reflect
 Reflecting is essential for solidifying your learning.
 It will help you learn how you learn, give opportunities for sharing resources, and will help to demonstrate your knowledge of the learning outcomes.